peterjc/flake8-rst-docstrings/README.rst

     $ conda install -c conda-forge flake8-rst-docstrings

-Developers may install the plugin from the git repository with optional dependencies::
+Developers may install the plugin from the git repository with optional build dependencies::

     $ pip install -e .[develop]